Rawtenstall Corporation Tramways

 Rawtenstall Corporation Tramways Tram No 15 at Water

-Another photograph taken near the terminus at Water, this time of Tramcar No 15 and crew — photo undated, but probably taken around the time of the Great War.
+Another photograph taken near the terminus at Water, this time of Tramcar No 15 and its crew — photo undated, but probably taken around the time of the Great War.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Rawtenstall Corporation Tramways Tram No 19 at Lumb Baptist